What is a USDOT number?

 While it’s unlikely a company that’s been in business for many years has avoided all crashes (some incidents are unavoidable, even for the most responsible drivers), this gives you a sense of its overall safety.
 The FMCSA typically lists crash data from the previous 24 months in both the U.S. and Canada.

 The company profile can also tell you what kind of cargo it’s registered to carry.
 With movers, you should ensure “household goods” is on the list.
-If you’re shipping a car, make sure “motor vehicles” is checked.
+If you’re shipping a car, make sure “motor vehicles” is selected.

 How to check a USDOT number